github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests.md

 You can see information about the branch's current deployment status and past deployment activity on the "Conversation" tab.
 For more information, see "[Viewing deployment activity for a repository](/repositories/viewing-activity-and-data-for-your-repository/viewing-deployment-activity-for-your-repository)."
 {% endif %}

-After you're happy with the proposed changes, you can merge the pull request.
+After you're happy with the proposed changes, you can merge the pull requestt.
 If you're working in a shared repository model, you create a pull request and you, or someone else, will merge your changes from your feature branch into the base branch you specify in your pull request.
 For more information, see "[Merging a pull request](/articles/merging-a-pull-request)."

 {% data reusables.pull_requests.required-checks-must-pass-to-merge %}